tedneward/Azgaarnoth/Classes/Warlock/NobleGenie.md

-# Warlock Patron: Noble Genie
+# Otherworldly Patron: Noble Genie
 You have made a pact with one of the rarest kinds of genie, a noble genie.
 Such entities are rulers of vast fiefs on the Elemental Planes and have great influence over lesser genies and elemental creatures.
 Noble genies are varied in their motivations but are all arrogant and wield power that rivals that of lesser deities.
 They delight in turning the table on mortals who so love to bind genies into servitude, readily entering into pacts that expand their reach across the multiverse.

 You choose your patron's kind or determine it randomly, using the Genie Kind table.
 Each kind of genie is associated with a particular element, as shown in the table.